torvalds/linux/Documentation/arch/powerpc/papr_hcalls.rst

 privileged operations.
 Currently there are two PAPR compliant hypervisors:

-- **IBM PowerVM (PHYP)**: IBM's proprietary hypervisor that supports AIX, IBM-i and  Linux as supported guests (termed as Logical Partitions or LPARS).
+- **IBM PowerVM (PHYP)**: IBM's proprietary hypervisor that supports AIX, IBM-i and  GNU/Linux as supported guests (termed as Logical Partitions or LPARS).
 It supports the full PAPR specification.

 - **Qemu/KVM**: Supports PPC64 linux guests running on a PPC64 linux host.